What is

 behavioral data?

 Behavioral data describes interactions with customers, partners, applications and systems in granular detail.
 Richly contextual and predictive by nature, it is the best possible fuel for advanced analytics and AI applications.
+In the age of AI agents, it also captures how these autonomous software programs interact with your digital estate, and what that means for your business.

 Where does behavioral data come from?